flying, dancing stingrays

 In The Amazing Flight of Little Ray, a stingray takes to the air on an unforgettable flight.
 Little Ray does not believe in limits.
 He plans to fly like a bird.
-His carries him into the great unknown.
+He gyrates, twists and twirls into the great unknown.

-His skip and jump need luck.
 Returning to the big blue sea from the big blue sky gives him trouble.
-He'll need help to drop back into the sea.
+He'll need help to thunder back for another bounce from the ocean floor.
 Hurray for Little Ray!
-This young stingray takes the ride of a lifetime.
+This young stingray took the spin of a lifetime.

 rays, sharks, friendship

-Little Ray and Shark Patch Things Up begins with Little Ray doing an underwater circus.
+Little Ray and Shark Patch Things Up begins with Little Ray conducting an underwater circus.
 His acrobatics get cheers from boating friends.
 When the lone, dark fin appears, Ray's friends try to escape.

 The shark cuts for the boat, making a hole.
 While his friends bail water, the shark returns to find Ray stuck to the hole as a patch.
 The shark grabs the anchor chain.
 As the boat nears shore, swimmers take off screaming.